-We are pleased that you are interested in the master’s in Interdisciplinary Studies at UNT.
-The steps below will help you plan and guide you through the admissions process.
+We're pleased that you are interested in our master’s degree in Interdisciplinary Studies at UNT.
+The steps below will help guide you through the admissions process:

 Contact the Interdisciplinary Studies Academic Counselor